Do You Believe Ghosts Are Real?

 What Does the General Population Think?

-The notion of the existence of ghosts is hardly a modern phenomena, and many civilizations and cultures around the world have held various beliefs in the paranormal for millennia.
+The notion of the existence of ghosts is hardly a modern phenomenon, and many civilizations and cultures around the world have held various beliefs in the paranormal for millennia.
 Reference to Ghosts and Spirits can also be found embedded in the various religions, including within the Bible.

 More modern views can easily be seen by the various surveys and online forums.
 Depending on the survey, country, and year, anywhere from 32-60% of a population believes in the existence of ghosts, spirits, or apparitions.
 It also appears that the percentage of believers is increasing as time passes and technology improves.